Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Basic framework

-\Cref{assmp:AInv} implies that, the better action an agent chooses, the smaller room of payoff improvement remains for the next revision opportunity; this is one of important properties of the gain, to be stated in \Cref{clm:GH}.
-If this assumption is not satisfied, the current action affects mobility to a further better action; then, economic intuition would suggest a revising agent to consider not only the payoff directly earned from a new action but also opportunity costs of changing mobility in the next revision opportunity.
-While it is interesting to consider such a dynamic, here we focus on myopic evolutionary dynamics where agents respond simply to the current payoffs and we are trying to find \textit{economically natural }driving force behind them; to accomplish our goal, we exclude a situation where myopic decision is not well suited with economic intuition.

-We say an evolutionary dynamic is \textbf{cost-benefit rationalizable }if it is constructed as \eqref{eq:TransitSet} from an optimization-based revision protocol \eqref{eq:OptProtocol} with $\P_Q$ satisfying \Cref{assmp:qSupp} and $\{\P_{\cA a}\}_{a\in\cA}$ satisfying \Cref{assmp:AIndpX,assmp:AExAnteavailable,assmp:AInv}.
-A variety of evolutionary dynamics is found to be cost-benefit rationalizable.
-The basic formulation in this section captures not only the standard best response dynamics (BRD; \citet{GilboaMatsui91EMA_SocStbl,Hofbauer95BRD}) but also tempered BRDs \citep{ZusaiTBRD} and pairwise comparison dynamics \citep{Smith84TranspSci_Stbl_Dyn_TrafficAssignmt}; see \Cref{fig:majorDyn} in \Cref{sec:Stbl}.
-It also opens new evolutionary dynamics, such as \textit{ordinal better-reply dynamics}, where switching rates depend on the \textit{ordinal }payoff ranking; see Supplement \ref{supp:EvolDynV}.
-Our \textit{approach }covers excess payoff dynamics and smooth BRDs with a little modification of the formulation, especially in the definition of a status-quo strategy for an agent, as discussed in \Cref{sec:Modified}.
+We obtain a population-level evolutionary dynamic by aggregating individual revision processes over the entire population.
+We say that an evolutionary dynamic $\V$ is \textbf{cost-benefit rationalizable} if $\V$ is constructed from a constrained optimization protocol \eqref{eq:OptProtocol} with some $\P_\cA$ and $\P_Q$.
+The basic formulation in this section captures not only the standard best response dynamic (BRD) but also tempered BRDs and pairwise comparison dynamics; see \Cref{fig:majorDyn}.
+It also allows for new evolutionary dynamics, such as \textit{ordinal better-reply dynamics}, where switching rates depend on the \textit{ordinal }payoff ranking.\footnote{See \Cref{fig:majorDyn} for $\P_\cA$ to rationalize this dynamic.
+In $\P_\cA$ for this dynamic, each action becomes available with an equal probability, independently of availability of other actions.
+The constant $c$ is for normalization so that the sum of $\P_\cA(\prA)$ over all non-empty sets $\prA$ equals to 1.
+Bill Sandholm suggested that this $\P_{Aa}$ implies ordinal better-reply dynamics.} Our \textit{approach }covers excess payoff dynamics and smooth BRDs with a little modification of the formulation, particularly in the definition of a ``status-quo'' strategy for an agent, to be discussed in \Cref{sec:Modified}.